Frequently Asked Questions

 No, VolunTeach Peru is an educational and social enterprise legally set up in Lima, Peru.
 We are supervised by the National Taxing Office.
-Our hard work is independent, transparent and programmes are developed internally with the aim to support schools enrich the teaching and learning of English as a Second language.
-We are not funded by any organisation in-country or abroad.
+Our hard work is independent, transparent and programmes are developed internally.
+We are not funded by any governmental body or Organisation.

 Please, visit the “Why pay for the Programme” section of the website for further information on what it is included.
 It is a common practice that NGOs charge high fees to their volunteers, as a social enterprise this is not our philosophy.

 How are they like?

 They are mid-class private schools that teach between 4 and 10 hours of English per week.
 Being the learning of English one of their aims and priorities, this guarantees they will highly appreciate and understand why having a native speaker of English can be so valuable for both; Peruvian Teachers and their pupils.